-Cherokee Valeria, a former college teammate of Eastern head football coach Beau Baldwin, enters his third season as EWU’s cornerbacks coach.
+Cherokee Valeria, a former college teammate of Eastern head football coach Beau Baldwin, enters his fourth season as EWU’s cornerbacks coach.
 He also coordinates travel for the Eagles.

 In both of his previous seasons as cornerbacks coach, T.J.
 Lee III earned first team All-Big Sky Conference honors and was an All-American both years.
 Lee finished his 49-game career with 35 starts, 263 tackles (11th in school history), four interceptions, 25 passes broken up (sixth), 3 1/2 sacks and seven forced fumbles (school record).
 In addition, fellow starting cornerback Ronald Baines earned honorable mention All-Big Sky honors for the second-straight season, and backup Bo Schuetzle was a first team selection on special teams.